DDDEastMidlandsLimited/dddem-blog/_posts/2019-05-07-considering-flow-post.md

 <p class="quote"><i>Are you sitting comfortably?</i></p>
 <p class="quote"><i>Then I’ll begin.</i></p>

 Each presentation is a telling of a story.
-Whether it’s a tale of how to use a tool, a narrative of something you experienced or spiel of how to care for yourself, each telling has a beginning, middle and end.
+Whether it’s a tale of how to use a tool, a narrative of something you experienced or spiel of how to care for yourself, each telling has a beginning, middle, and end.

-Like any good tale, the flow of talk helps to keep the listeners engaged, make the progression through the information feel natural, helps emphasise the points you want to be made poignant and keeps it understandable and memorable.
+Like any good tale, the flow of talk helps to keep the listeners engaged, make the progression through the information feel natural, helps emphasize the points you want to be made poignant and keeps it understandable and memorable.

 There are numerous ways to approach flow and flow itself is a beast that comes in a variety of forms.